 I strive to, in Aldo Leopold's words, "think like a mountain" when I relate to our natural world, and visit them whenever possible.
 In Taiwan, I have climbed 12 out of the "100 peaks", including Mt.
 Jade—the highest in the West pacific (see the photo on the left).
 I have also been to Volcán Tajumulco—the highest in central America.
 I have peak-bagged 6 New England's 4000-footers.

 This effort is taking a slower and easier pace due to parenting.
-My recent goal is to complete the Taipei Grand Trail. |
+My recent goal is to complete the Taipei Grand Trail and collect Taiwan's "Little Hundred Peaks" with my kids. |

 I started to play the game of Go (weiqi/baduk/圍棋) since I was six years old, and I am still fascinated by the infinity of the black and white stones on a board.
-I am 6d on Tygem.
-My ID is "gobagder."
-Shoot me an email if you are a fellow Go player!

 In Fall 2018, I started to teach the course "The Game of Go and Society" in which I lead students to examine the game from perspectives such as sports, gender, nationalism, strategy, and artificial intelligence. |